abbyressner/refillr/README.md

-# MediTrack
+# refillr
-A responsive web app for tracking medications and supplements, allowing users to log dosages, monitor supply levels, and streamline monthly refills.
+a responsive web app for tracking medications and supplements, allowing users to log dosages, monitor supply levels, and streamline monthly refills.